nesty11/meet/README.md

 - Then the app should display an error message indicating the lack of internet connectivity

 **User Stories:**
-- As a user, I should be able to seamlessly access cached event data when offline, so that I can still browse and plan.
+- As a user, I would like to be able to use the app when offline so that I can see the events I viewed the last time I was online.
-- As a user, I should see clear error messages when attempting to change settings offline, preventing confusion about connectivity.

 ### Feature 5: Add an App Shortcut to the Home Screen 🏡📱